 - It is recommended that children use a sunscreen with an SPF of 30 or higher

 - Remember to reapply often, especially after swimming, perspiring and toweling off

-- You can sunburn on a cloudy day, so wear sunscreen even if it is cloudy out
+- You can still get sunburn on a cloudy day, so wear sunscreen even if it is cloudy out

 - Don’t forget to protect your eyes by wearing sunglasses that block both UVA and UVB rays